American Liberty Financial Network

 When planning your eventual exit from the workplace, you must be sure to include realistic assessments of what your retirement cash will go.

 If your retirement plan includes relocating to another state or country, you will also need to get a thorough evaluation of potential tax implications.
-Currently, there are only 12 states in the U.S. that do not require retirees to pay taxes on 401(k), IRA, or pension income.
+Currently, only 12 states in the U.S. do not require retirees to pay taxes on 401(k), IRA, or pension income.
 Some states tax retiree income more heavily than you might believe.
 Be sure your retirement blueprint factors in enough to account for tax increases.

 Medicare will not cover every expense.
-Despite media efforts to correct the misconception that Medicare takes care of all retirees’ healthcare needs, many people continue to believe that.
+Despite media efforts to correct the misconception that Medicare takes care of all retirees’ healthcare needs, many people believe that.
 Unfortunately, thinking that Medicare offers 100% coverage causes seniors to not factor in the money they’ll need to pay for out-of-pocket expenses and supplemental coverage.
 Plus, if you have to retire before age 65, you may need to pay for private insurance coverage.

 Medicare costs can escalate because Medicare is not free.
 Most retirees will pay a monthly premium based on income.
 Medicare does not cover deductibles and co-pays.